micmejia/bible-dump/NKJV/Acts/Acts 10.md

 Therefore I came without objection as soon as I was sent for.
 I ask, then, for what reason have you sent for me?"

 ###### 30
-So Cornelius said, [^i]"Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and behold, a man stood before me in bright clothing,
+So Cornelius said, "Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and behold, a man stood before me in bright clothing,

 ###### 31
-and said, 'Cornelius, your prayer has been heard, and your [^j]alms are remembered in the sight of God.
+and said, 'Cornelius, your prayer has been heard, and your alms are remembered in the sight of God.

 ###### 32
 Send therefore to Joppa and call Simon here, whose surname is Peter.
-He is lodging in the house of Simon, a tanner, by the sea. [^k]When he comes, he will speak to you.'
+He is lodging in the house of Simon, a tanner, by the sea.
+When he comes, he will speak to you.'

 ###### 33
 So I sent to you immediately, and you have done well to come.
 Now therefore, we are all present before God, to hear all the things commanded you by God." ## Preaching to Cornelius' Household